iam-athirakk/athiralead/README.md

 << just a look at me below who I am" >>

 👨‍🎓 I'm a Student learning new technologies related to DevOps
-🔭 I’m currently working in Kyndryl
+🔭 I’ve employed in IBM and Kyndryl.
+Now doing Freelancing.
 👨‍🏫 I'm a Calico Big Cats Ambassador and WomenTech Global Ambassador
 💬 Ask me about anything, I am happy to help
 ✍ I'm a Technical blogger